• Skip to primary navigation

 • Women in Tech

-Home > Fintech > Master's In Fintech
+Home > Fintech > Master's in Fintech

 Fintech Master’s Degree Programs

-Written by Julie Anne Gniadek – Last updated: January 16, 2023
+Julie Anne Gniadek – Last updated: September 10, 2024

 A fintech master’s degree is a great way to pursue exciting emerging careers at the intersection of technology and finance.
 This guide introduces what pursuing a master’s degree in fintech looks like and covers where to get started.